 People moving to Austin will find every kind of housing choice – from active adult communities to all types of housing in the city’s neighborhoods (see link to Active Adult Communities at top left).
 From apartments to condos to houses, the area offers very good value and is a reason why Austin is one of the fastest growing metros in the U.S. Neighborhoods in the west going into the Hill Country are very desirable, as are many of those near the campus.
 The real estate market has been stable even as it went down elsewhere in the country.
-The National Association of Realtors reports the median home price to be $329,400 in Austin-Round Rock area during the 3rd quarter of 2020, and about a 13% rise from a year earlier.
+The National Association of Realtors reports the median home price to be $373,200 in Austin-Round Rock area during the 3rd quarter of 2020, and about a 13% rise from a year earlier.

 What Is Special about Austin